Understand that agar is a gelatinous substance derived from red algae, commonly used as a solidifying agent in microbiological culture media.

 Agar as a Solidifying Agent

 Agar is a gelatinous substance derived from red algae used to solidify culture media.
-It remains solid at typical incubation temperatures, providing a stable surface for microbial growth and isolation.
+It provides a stable surface for microbial growth, allowing colonies to form and be easily observed.
+Unlike gelatin, agar remains solid at typical incubation temperatures.

 Microbiome Makes Nutrients & Aids in Host Digestion